AntczakEI/stellarliftapp/_posts/2026-02-19-should-you-train-legs-with-muay-thai.md

 ## Train hard enough — not maximally every time

-The original version of this article recommended leaving:
+Leaving approximately:

-**1–2 reps in reserve.**
+**1–2 reps in reserve**

-That is still a useful practical approach for many compound sets.
+can be a useful practical approach for many compound sets.

 But it is not a law.